 Support for Learning

 In Primary 6 an individual or small group programme of specialist support is offered to those pupils identified as having an additional support need.
-This support can be on a weekly basis throughout the year, or on a short block basis to support the pupil in a particular curriculum area.

 Homework is very much a part of our school programme and it helps to foster a link with parents in their support of the girls' learning throughout the Junior School Years.
 As pupils progress, they are acquiring individual study skills beyond the classroom which in turn contribute to the development of independent learning as they mature.
 We always appreciate interest and support in this essential aspect of the learning process.